semmypurewal/BeginningJavaScript/07-array-methods/readme.md

 You'll also want to use the `concat` method to make this work.

-1. Write a function that returns the sum of all of the multiples of 3 and 5 smaller than 1000. (c/o projecteuler.net)
+1. Using `range` and a chain of array methods, write a function that accepts a number `n` and returns the sum of all of the positive multiples of 3 and 5 that are smaller than or equal to `n`.

 2. Write a function that accepts a string and returns true if that word contains at least one vowel.
 Do not use a `for` loop or a `forEach` loop.

 3. Write a function that accepts a list of words, and returns the sum of the lengths of all the words that contain at least one vowel.
-Do not use a `for` loop or a `forEach` loop.

 4. Write a function that accepts an array of strings and returns a list of same strings with all of the vowels removed.